amulifts/html-tutorial/README.md

 ## HTML

 HTML stands for **HyperText Markup Language**.
 It is a **markup language** used to create and structure web pages.
 HTML is the **foundation** of all websites and provides the **structure** for displaying text, images, videos, and other types of content on the web.
-HTML can be written using a text editor and when you save the extension of the file must be `.html` and viewed in a web browser.
+HTML can be written using a text editor and when we save the extension of the file must be `.html` and viewed in a web browser.
 When a web browser loads an HTML document, it displays the content and structure defined by the HTML code.

 <a name="history"></a>